jitsi/jitsi-videobridge/doc/tcp.md

 # General
-Jitsi-videobridge supports binding to a specific local TCP port, advertising the bound address as ICE candidates via COLIBRI, and accepting media connections on this port.
+Jitsi-videobridge supports binding to a specific local TCP port, advertising the bound addresses as ICE candidates via COLIBRI, and accepting media connections on this port.

 # Requirements